zuojianfa/ca-lang/README.md

 is scopeline the real skip function start for debugging? try it

 NEXT TODO:
-- [ ] TODO: later remove all but only use ASTNode of type ActualArg
+- [ ] TODO: implement as expression
 - [ ] fix cmake file, let ca.y ca.l into dependency list, when they changed should make related source code
 - [ ] add graphviz (dot graph) option for outputing the grammar tree
 - [ ] support other atomic type